-b) Resolution 92 (Hammamet, 2016) of the World Telecommunication Standardization Assembly (WTSA), on enhancing the standardization activities in the ITU Telecommunication Standardization Sector (ITU-T) related to non-radio aspects of international mobile telecommunications (IMT);
+b) Resolution 92 (Rev. Geneva, 2022) of the World Telecommunication Standardization Assembly (WTSA), on enhancing the standardization activities in the ITU Telecommunication Standardization Sector (ITU-T) related to non-radio aspects of international mobile telecommunications (IMT);

 c) Resolution 93 (Hammamet, 2016) of WTSA, on interconnection of 4G, IMT-2020 networks and beyond;

-d) Resolution 137 (Rev. Busan, 2014) of the Plenipotentiary Conference, on next-generation network (NGN) deployment in developing countries;
+d) Resolution 43 (Rev. Buenos Aires, 2017) of the World Telecommunication Development Conference (WTDC), on assistance in implementing international IMT and future networks;

-e) Resolution 43 (Rev. Buenos Aires, 2017) of the World Telecommunication Development Conference (WTDC), on assistance in implementing international IMT and future networks,
+e) Resolution 23 (Rev. Buenos Aires, 2017) of WTDC, on Internet access and its availability in developing countries and rate-setting principles for international connection to the Internet,

 considering